-Amy Holman is the author of the poetry collection Wrens Fly Through This Opened Window (Somondoco Press, 2010), described by one reviewer as “part freak show, part searing insight,” An Insider's Guide to Creative Writing Programs: Choosing the Right MA or MFA Program, Colony, Residency, Grant or Fellowship (Prentice Hall/Penguin, 2006), and four poetry chapbooks, including the prizewinning Wait for Me, I'm Gone (Dream Horse Press, 2005), called “revelatory and grave, and light as a cloud.”
+Amy Holman is the author of the poetry collections, Captive (Saddle Road Press, 2023),and Wrens Fly Through This Opened Window (Somondoco Press, 2010), An Insider's Guide to Creative Writing Programs: Choosing the Right MA or MFA Program, Colony, Residency, Grant or Fellowship (Prentice Hall/Penguin, 2006), and four poetry chapbooks, including the prizewinning Wait for Me, I'm Gone (Dream Horse Press, 2005), called “revelatory and grave, and light as a cloud.”
 Literary journal editors have nominated her poems for Best of the Net and Pushcart Prizes, and an essay for a Pushcart, and Robert Bly selected her poem “Man Script” for inclusion in The Best American Poetry 1999, after spotting it in a "local paper" (Literal Latte) while dining at The Noho Star.

 In addition to conducting the popular “Amy Holman's Tough-Love Guide to Publishing” column for Poets & Writers Magazine, Amy co-edited Get Your First Book Published and Make It a Success (Career Press, 2001) with Jason Shinder and Jeff Herman.
 Her poems, essays and stories have appeared in more than 50 publications, including Token Entry and The Subway Chronicles (two anthologies devoted to the New York City subways), Rabbit Ears: The First Anthology of Poems About TV, The History of Panty Hose in America Anthology, Knitting Through It: Inspiring Stories for Times of Trouble, American Letters & Commentary, Barrow Street, The Chiron Review, The Cortland Review, Exquisite Corpse, Failbetter, Gargoyle, The Loft Newsletter, The Manhattan Review, The Night Heron Barks, Night Train, The Potomac Review, and The Writer.
 She contributed articles about knitting in society to The Huffington Post and about poetry inspiration to The Best American Poetry Blog.
 She even interviewed Rolling Stones bassist Bill Wyman about his metal-detecting hobby for Barrelhouse Magazine.

 A selection of links to Amy's writing: